FirstLegoLeague/launcher/docs/userguide.md

 `Tournament module` - No settings

 ## Login
-Access to the various screens are protected by the role (admin, scorekeeper, referee, MC) and password.
+Access to the module screens are password protected.
+There are 4 predefined roles: admin, scorekeeper, referee and MC.

 <img src="login.png" style="width:75%">

-When you login with a role (username), that role is valid for all tabs opened in the browser.
+When you login with a role (username) and password, that role is valid for all tabs opened in the browser.
 If you open an Incognito tab or a different browser, you can login again using a different role.

 ## Timer
-The timer (clock) is used to start matches and provide a 2:30 minute countdown timer.
+The `Timer` (clock) is used to start matches and provide a 2:30 minute countdown timer.

 <img src="timer.png" style="width:75%">